FOR YOUR PATIENTS WITH NARCOLEPSY, HELP THEM SEIZE THE DAY

 There are no adequate data on the developmental risk associated with the use of XYWAV or sodium oxybate in pregnant women.
 XYWAV should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 GHB is excreted in human milk after oral administration of sodium oxybate.
 There is insufficient information on the risk to a breastfed infant, and there is insufficient information on milk production in nursing mothers.
 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for XYWAV and any potential adverse effects on the breastfed infant from XYWAV or from the underlying maternal condition.

 The safety and effectiveness of XYWAV for the treatment of cataplexy or excessive daytime sleepiness in pediatric patients 7 years of age and older with narcolepsy have been established.
-XYWAV has not been studied in a pediatric clinical trial.
+XYWAV has not been studied in a pediatric clinical trial for narcolepsy or IH.
 Use of XYWAV in pediatric patients 7 years of age and older with narcolepsy is supported by evidence from an adequate and well-controlled study of sodium oxybate in pediatric patients 7 to 17 years of age, a study in adults showing a treatment effect of XYWAV similar to that observed with sodium oxybate, pharmacokinetic data of sodium oxybate from adult and pediatric patients, and pharmacokinetic data of XYWAV from healthy adult volunteers.

 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.